quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## PacketHeader

+The fixed and reserved bits are omitted here because they must be 0; see {{QUIC-TRANSPORT}}.
-If the fixed bit or the reserved bit has an invalid value, the raw value can be captured in the raw field of the event.
+If these bits have an invalid value, the raw values can be captured in the raw field of the event.

 ~~~ cddl
 PacketHeader = {